TalMalchi/Synchronized-MultiThreading/README.md

 ## How to run ?
 Open two terminal.
-On the first type `make client`  and then `./client 127.0.0.1`
+On the first write `make client`  and then `./client 127.0.0.1`
-In the second terminal type `make server` and then `./server`
+In the second terminal write `make server` and then `./server`
+In order to clean all the files write `make clean`

 We attaching you this video to see how the project work, enjoy!